mlcommons/ck/README.md

 * enabling interactive and reproducible articles for Digital Libraries (http://cknowledge.org/repo/web.php?wcid=29db2248aba45e59:cd11e3a188574d80 , http://cknowledge.org/repo/web.php?wcid=29db2248aba45e59:6f40bc99c4f7df58)

+* serving as a personal knowledge manager to organize, interconnect and preserve all personal coda and data via simple JSON meta with UIDs and semantic tags.

 You are welcome to add your own CK-powered project here!